stefan-stojanovic-s/bluegrid-test/README.md

 This lambda function is triggered from DynamoDB after changes happen to the data inside the table.<br/>
 Once the message from the request has been INSERT-ed, lambda grabs the inserted message and passes it <br/>
 on to the script on the EC2 instance using SSM .

+## Changes to the index.html file

+Since nginx is serving the index.html file we can view the html file on this address: http://3.126.116.24/ <br/>